hantsy/building-restful-apis-with-springmvc-gitbook/security.md

 #Secures APIs

-We have configured Spring Secuirty in before posts.
+We have configured Spring Security in before posts.

-In this post, I will show you using Spring Secuirty to protect APIs, aka provides Anthentication and Anthorization service for this sample application.
+In this post, I will show you using Spring Security to protect APIs, aka provides Anthentication and Anthorization service for this sample application.

 * **Authentication** answers the question: if the user is a valid user.
-* **Authorization** resolves the problem: if the authenticated user has corresponding permission to do something.
+* **Authorization** resolves the problem: if the authenticated user has corresponding permissions to access resources.

+##Authentication

-In Spring security, it is easy to configure JAAS compatible strategy, such as FORM, BASIC, X509 Certiciate etc. Unlike JAAS in which authentication management is very dependent on the container itself, Spring Security provides simple APIs(such as `UserDetails`, `UserDetailsService`, `Authority`) allow developers to implement them outside of a container, and control the authentication and authorization in a progammatic approach.
+In Spring security, it is easy to configure JAAS compatible authentication strategy, such as FORM, BASIC, X509 Certiciate etc.

+Unlike JAAS in which the authentication management is very dependent on the container itself.
+Spring Security provides some extension points(such as `UserDetails`, `UserDetailsService`, `Authority`) and allows developers to customize and implement the authentication and authorization in a progammatic approach.

 Motioned in before posts, the simplest way to configure Spring security is using `AuthenticationManagerBuilder` to build essential required resources.

-	@Override
-	protected void configure(HttpSecurity http) throws Exception {
-		http
-			.authorizeRequests()
-			.antMatchers("/api/ping")
-			.permitAll()
-		.and()
-			.authorizeRequests()
-			.antMatchers("/api/**")
-			.authenticated()
-		.and()
-			.authorizeRequests()
-			.anyRequest()
-			.permitAll()
-			.and()
-				.sessionManagement()
-				.sessionCreationPolicy(SessionCreationPolicy.STATELESS)
-			.and()
-				.httpBasic()
-			.and()
-				.csrf()
-				.disable();
-	}

 	@Override
 	protected void configure(AuthenticationManagerBuilder auth)